danielaparker/jsoncons/doc/md/Classes/ojson.md

 - [wjson](wjson) constructs a wide character json value that sorts name-value members alphabetically

-- [owjson](owjson) constructs a wide character json value that retains the original name-value insertion order
+- [owjson](owjson) constructs a wide character json value that preserves the original insertion order of an object's name/value pairs

 ## Examples
 ```c++